-POSIX locks are associated with both a process and an i-node.
-That is substantially different from flock locks.
+POSIX locks are associated to (PID, i-node) pairs.
+That is a very different context from flock locks.
 Some consequences:

-- when a process terminates, all its locks are released - a process can no longer lock himself out by opening a file twice, because the (pid, i-node) keys are the same there is no way to atomically pass locks to children
+- when a process terminates, all its locks are released - a process can no longer lock himself out by opening a file twice, because (PID, i-node) keys don't change